Core rule

 itself to the follower role after the leader heartbeat timeout elapses, and

-fails all pending operations with IndeterminateStateException
+fails all pending operations with IndeterminateStateException.
+To reiterate,

 this exception means that the demoted leader cannot decide if those operations